mdpiper/dotfiles/README.md

 # dotfiles
-Dotfiles for Linux and Mac OS X
+Dotfiles and setup scripts for Linux and Mac OS X